sanginiv11/Implement-cpp-decision-making-loops/README.md

 8. Otherwise, print "Access denied.
 Incorrect password."
 9. End the program.

+(11) HOURGLASS STAR PATTERN (*)
+1. Start the program.
+2. Declare an integer variable n for the number of rows (half of the hourglass).
+3. Prompt the user to enter the value of n and read the input.
+4. Print the upper half of the hourglass:
+5. Loop i from 0 to n-1:
+6. Print i spaces.
+7. Print 2*(n-i)-1 stars.
+8. Print a newline.
+9. Print the lower half of the hourglass:
+10. Loop i from 1 to n:
+11. Print n-i spaces.
+12. Print 2*i-1 stars.
+13. Print a newline.
+14. End the program.

 CONCLUSION:
 - This experiment helped us understand and implement loops and decision-making statements in C++.
 - We used for loops to print patterns and numbers, and if statements for conditions like password authentication.